 Remember, 2018 was supposed to be the year of the big blue wave.

-As Donald Trump is successful on the economy, and now the polls show the American people giving him the due success that he deserves for turning around the economy.
+As Donald Trump is successful on the economy, and now the polls show the American people giving him the due success that he deserves for turning around the economy, well, that's bad news for the Democratic Party.

 How do they win an election?

-Well, we just got the biggest tax cut in history, and most people feel it.
+Well, we just got the biggest tax cut in history.

-They are almost every step of the way, they never thought this president would be here this week.
+They are almost actively, every step of the way, they never thought this president would be here this week.

 They're hoping this fails.

-Let me tell you how they're defining failure already.
+And by failing, my little viewing of the media, let me tell you how they're defining failure already.

-They're saying Donald Trump is taking a picture with little Rocket Man.
+They're saying Donald Trump is taking a picture with Little Rocket Man.

 Little Rocket Man wins right there.